 The objective of Threshold Program is to help each participant understand that he/she in created is such a fashion as to be able to make positive changes in their lives.
 Each step of the journey participants are encouraged and challenged to seek changes in their lives in positive ways.

-Throughout this program, particpants will have the opportunity to interact with people of many faithes as well as those who are still seeking a spiritual path.
+Throughout this program, participants will have the opportunity to interact with people of many faiths as well as those who are still seeking a spiritual path.
 Respect for individuals traditions and the freedom to openly express one's faith is woven into the fabric of the Threshold Program.

 Vocational Training (VT) Fundamentals

 VT Fundamentals course encompasses basic core vocation/technical content areas.
 The components of the course include: NCCER Core Curriculum, NCCER Your Role in the Green Environment, OSHA 10 hour Construction and OSHA 10 hour General Industry Certification.
 Students will also work through the curriculum to obtain a National Career Readiness Certificate (NCRC).